The country has suffered terrible genocides rooted in tribal tensions, like Rwanda but far less publicized.

 Area: 27,816 sq m

-The prime economy is agricultural.
+The prime economy is agricultural but the nation is land-poor.
 Main exports are tea and coffee.
 The GDP value of Burundi represents less than 0.01 percent of the world economy.

 67% live in poverty.